AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-read-data.md

 # Read data

-The .NET and REST APIs provide programmatic access to read and write data.
-This section identifies and describes the APIs used to read [SdsStreams](xref:sdsStreams) data.
-Results are influenced by [SdsTypes](xref:sdsTypes), [SdsStreamViews](xref:sdsStreamViews), [filter expressions](xref:sdsFilterExpressionsValues), and [table format](xref:sdsTableFormat).
+.NET and the Sequential Data Store (SDS) REST APIs provide programmatic access to read and write data.
+This topic identifies and describes the APIs used to read [SdsStreams](xref:sdsStreams) data.
+Results are affected by [SdsTypes](xref:sdsTypes), [SdsStreamViews](xref:sdsStreamViews), [filter expressions](xref:sdsFilterExpressionsValues), and [table format](xref:sdsTableFormat).

 If you are working in a .NET environment, convenient SDS Client Libraries are available.
 The `ISdsDataService` interface, which is accessed using the `SdsService.GetDataService()` helper, defines the functions that are available.

 ## Reading data from streams

-While SDS is a robust data storage, it performs best if you follow certain guidelines:
+While SDS provides robust data storage, it performs best if you follow certain guidelines:

 ### Maximum limit for events in read data calls

-Read data API is limited to access less than 250,000 events per request.
-This includes events that are accessed but not returned, such as events that are being filtered out of the response.
+The Read data API is limited to access less than 250,000 events per request.
+This limit includes events that are accessed but not returned, such as events that are filtered out of the response.
 An error message is returned when the maximum limit is reached.
 This maximum limit applies to [List Values](xref:sds-stream-data#list-values), [List Summaries](xref:sds-stream-data#list-summaries), [List Sampled Values](xref:sds-stream-data#list-sampled-values).

 ```json
 400 bad request error